apocalyptech/starboundmods/README.md

 biomes, but there was never Boneboo there.
 Anyway, this mod increases Boneboo density within Bones biomes, which let it pop right up on the next one I visited.

+## More Bugs

+Increases the spawn rate of all bug types.
+They should be present nearly all the time.
+No more wandering around for ages looking for 'em!

 ## More Durasteel